gacarrillor/loadthemall/README.md

 * **Bounding box**:

   Enter coordinates by hand or get the current map extent.
 Choose the spatial filter: 'Contains' or 'Intersects'.
+* **Date modified**:

+  Filter files by their latest modification date, using comparisons like 'before', 'after' and 'exact date'.
 * **Geometry type**:

   Choose which geometry type you want to load: 'Point', 'Line', or 'Polygon'.